-A number of diggings were observed in the southern half of the BOA area during the site inspection (Figure 6).
+A number of diggings have been observed in the southern half of the BOA area during previous site inspections (Figure 6).
 These disturbances were identified as Feral Pig diggings.
 Karuah East Quarry has engaged a contractor to undertake feral animal control in the BOA.
 Pig trapping in Lot 14 has commenced in March 2019.